HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

-# Cyber Risk Register — CloudReach CRM (Fictional SaaS CRM Provider)
+# Risk Register for CloudReach CRM

 **Entity profile:** CloudReach CRM is a fictional B2B SaaS company providing a multi-tenant customer relationship management platform to ~400 mid-market Australian and NZ customers.
 It processes customer PII, sales/contract data, and integrates with third-party billing (Stripe) and email providers.
-Hosted on AWS (ap-southeast-2), ~45 staff, no dedicated CISO — security function sits under the Head of Engineering with GRC support.
+Hosted on AWS (ap-southeast-2), ~45 staff, no dedicated CISO, security function sits under the Head of Engineering with GRC support.

 **Assessment date:** July 2026 · **Assessed by:** GRC Analyst (portfolio exercise) · **Next review:** Quarterly **Rating scale, matrix, and methodology:** see [`notes/risk-rating-methodology.md`](notes/risk-rating-methodology.md)